CMU-313/nodebb-f24-codebb/UserGuide.md

   for admins.
 Also try removing the upvote as an admin to make sure the message goes away.
 Note that the page must be refreshed after the upvote action in order to see changes.

+### Endorse Testing:
+- Testing for endorse can be found in [test/topics.js](test/topics.js#L2508)
+- These tests ensure that when admins upvote the boolean showendorse is set to true and if they are not an admin then showendorse is kept as false
+- These tests are sufficient as they cover the possible scnearios of both admin and non-admin users upvoting.

 ### Search Feature: